Homepage > Journal > What is flat design?

 • More of a trend than an effective way to solve users' problems.

-• In the long run, it is an ineffective solution – convention, instead of increasing, facilitating, and automating the understanding of how elements work, makes them less understandable.
+• In the long run, an ineffective solution – convention, instead of increasing, facilitating, and automating the understanding of how elements work, makes them less understandable.

 • An unnecessary and, in fact, somewhat harmful r/evolution in codifying the meaning and how given elements work.

-• Responsible for increasing the time of task execution in digital applications.
+• Responsible for increasing the time required to execute tasks in digital applications.

 • More costly for the user – the cost of interaction (cognitive, behavioral) is much higher.